-I, have been made aware and understand the requirement to provide a crimina background o heck and drug screen to the clinical sites utilized in my health science program, by the appropriate d eadline, in order to enroll or continue my enrollment in Health Sciences Program courses offered by the Colleg e that contain a clinical component ("the Program").
+I, have been made aware and understand the requirement to provide a criminal background che ck and drug screen to the clinical sites utilized in my health science program, by the appropriate deadline, in ord er to enroll or continue my enrollment in Health Sciences Program courses offered by the College that contain a cl inical component ("the Program").

-I understand that completion of a criminal background checks and drug screen is currently a requirement of the clinical sites with whom the College has contracted to provide clinical training and experience to the College's Health Sciences students.
+I understand that completion of a criminal background check and drug screen is currently a requirement of the clinical sites with whom the College has contracted to provide clinical training and experience to the College's Health Sciences students.
 The clinical sites indicate that a criminal background check and drug screen may be required by their accrediting agency, JCAHO (Joint Commission on Accreditation of Healthcare Organizations) and for other reasons as well.